 There are over 50 vineyards in the coastal Malibu region, inserted into the elegant undulations of the Santa Monica Mountains.
 Follow the Malibu Wine Trail to lively tasting terraces with incredible ocean views like that of Rosenthal before descending to cool off in the surf of iconic Malibu Beach.

 A guided tour of this storied area is highly recommended, taking in Malibu, Beverly Hills’ boutique heaven of Rodeo Drive, as well as a walk through Santa Monica and onto its famous pier with its charming nostalgic amusements.
-Bohemian Venice Beach offers a chance to dip a toe into the city’s alternative character, with the serenity of its canals offering an opportunity to quietly reflect on the beach’s engaging eccentricities.
+One of the best family beaches in California, Venice Beach offers a chance to dip a toe into the city’s alternative character, with the serenity of its canals offering an opportunity to quietly reflect on the beach’s engaging eccentricities.

 A couple of hours drive inland, beyond LA county limits, you’ll reach the Temecula Valley.
 This wine-growing oasis in SoCal’s arid hinterland is a region with ever-developing stature since its founding over half a century ago.
 As a wine destination, it offers highly drinkable Syrah, Grenache, and Zinfandel (as well as less common wines like refreshing Vermentino and peppery Counoise).